LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 <details>
 <summary> Dannert et al. 2022: LIFE paper 2: Signal simulation, extraction and exoplanet parameters from single epoch observations </summary>

 This paper presents LIFEsim, a tool to simulate observations for the Large Interferometer For Exoplanets, with the aim to quantify the mission's science potential.
-This version includes fundamental noise, and has the option to include instrumental noise in the future.
+This version of LIFEsim includes fundamental noise, and has the option to include instrumental noise in the future.
 From the fundamental noise levels, already some limits can be placed on the permitted instrumental noise terms.
 Based on the current version of LIFEsim applied on a Monte-Carlo simulation of a mock survey, the signal to noise ratio of the spectra is dominated by photon noise.

 Many of the existing and upcoming missions targeted at characterising exoplanet atmospheres are based on transiting exoplanets (e.g. occultation spectroscopy) but this limits the characterization space to close-in and large planets.
 Direct detection missions in the optical and infrared regimes would allow for a much larger number of detections omitting this bias.
+The idea of the life mission consists of a detection phase followed by a more detailed characterisation phase for objects of interest.
+This paper focusses on the first observation phase.
+Although detection is the main goal of this phase, it is also crucial to measure the radius, effective temperature and separation from the host in order to prioritise objects for the following phase.